Extreme Amodal Face Detection: Conclusion

 \section{Conclusion}

 In this paper, we proposed extreme amodal face detection, a new task that requires the model to detect and localize faces that are outside the image or truncated by the image frame.
 We construct the new EXAFace dataset for training and evaluating models on this task and propose a heatmap-based extreme amodal object detector with a novel selective coarse-to-fine decoder.
 The results indicate that our approach outperforms other related methods, while requiring orders of magnitude less compute and memory.
-This work points to the feasibility of efficiently inferring the presence of unseen objects, with possible applications in, for example, robot planning.
+This work points to the feasibility of efficiently inferring the presence of unseen objects, with possible applications in, for example, safer robot navigation, active surveillance, and realistic image expansion.

+\paragraph{Acknowledgments.} Dr Campbell is the recipient of an Australian Research Council Discovery Early Career Award (project number DE250100542) funded by the Australian Government.

 {

 }